 2. Think About the Overall Experience

 Design is not about just matching colors and picking fabrics.
 It’s about creating an experience for people.
-A great concept can turn rotten if the experience people have in the space is unpleasant.
+A great concept can turn rotten if the people in the place get an unpleasant experience from it.
 You may love your “Roman Elegance” concept, but if that means you only have uncomfortable marble steps for seating, and the booming echo makes it hard to hear anything, then you’ve failed at creating a great space.

 3. Get Out of Your Comfort Zone